In Need of a Criminal Defense Lawyer In Annapolis?

-It is widely known that one of Annapolis’ key economic factors is the United States Naval Academy.
-The institution is one of the man employers in Annapolis and the surrounding areas.
+It is widely known that one of Annapolis’s key economic factors is the United States Naval Academy.
+The institution is one of the main employers in Annapolis and the surrounding areas.
 Additionally, Annapolis is known for its medical sector, with Anne Arundel Medical Center serving as another main source of employment and economic stimulation.

 The city’s proximity to both Washington and the northern Virginia region makes it an ideal place for professionals in both the military and government sectors as well.